sam0x17/truthy/README.md

 `expr.to_b` will always return `true` or `false` no matter what you pass to it. `!!(expr)` is used as a fallback for any language features that are not explictly covered.

+An alias is provided so that you can also use `*.to_b?` if you think this makes more sense than `to_b` without the question mark.
+Both methods function in exactly the same way.

 ## Installation

 Add this to your application's `shard.yml`: